-Enash had been intent, his rnind alive with so the potenti alities of the disaster that was here that it seemed impossible could think of anything And else. yet, now а part attention was stirred.
+Enash had been intent, his mind so alive with the potenti-alities of the disaster that was here that it seemed impossible he could think of anything else.
+And yet, now a part of his attention was stirred.

 'What did happen?'